What the Hell Happened to Matthew Broderick?

 Glory received positive reviews, but critics were split on Broderick’s performance.
 Many thought the boyish Broderick was miscast as the military leader.
 But others saw his performance as a step towards more mature roles.

-Denzel Washington won Best Actor for Glory which was a hit at the box office.
+Denzel Washington won Best Supproting Actor for Glory which was a hit at the box office.

 In 1990, Broderick co-starred opposite another screen legend.
 This time, it was Marlon Brando in Andrew Bergman’s Godfather spoof, The Freshman.